RasaHQ/nlu-hyperopt/README.md

 This will install Docker and docker-compose.

+### Quickstart

+To run a quick test whether everything works, run `docker-compose up`.
+This will run a default experiment with the provided sample configuration and data.

-## Quickstart
+## How to Use

-To run the hyperparameter search, you have to define a template Rasa NLU pipeline configuration file and a search space.

 ### Step 1: Write a Template Configuration
 Here is an example.
 Replace the parameters you want to search over with